Trivadis/plsql-cop-sqldev/FAQ.md

 See the [release information](https://github.com/Trivadis/plsql-cop-sqldev/releases) for each version.

-## What is the difference between "PL/SQL Cop" and "PL/SQL Cop for SQL Developer"?
+## What is the difference between "db\* CODECOP" and "db\* CODECOP for SQL Developer"?

-*PL/SQL Cop* is a standalone command line utility.
+*db\* CODECOP* is a standalone command line utility.
 It processes SQL*Plus scripts within a directory tree and produces an HTML report and an Excel workbook.
 It reports metrics on file and PL/SQL unit level as well as violations of the [Trivadis PL/SQL & SQL Coding Guidelines Version 3.6](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v3.6/).

-*PL/SQL Cop for SQL Developer* is a cost-free extension to Oracle’s SQL Developer.
-It processes the content of an editor window and produces a HTML report which is similar to the one of PL/SQL Cop but reduced and adapted to the scope of a single editor window.
+*db\* CODECOP for SQL Developer* is a cost-free extension to Oracle’s SQL Developer.
+It processes the content of an editor window and produces a HTML report which is similar to the one of db\* CODECOP but reduced and adapted to the scope of a single editor window.
 Additionally the violations of the [Trivadis PL/SQL & SQL Coding Guidelines Version 3.6](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v3.6/) are presented in a dedicated tab pane linked to the editor window to support quick navigation to the corresponding code.

 ## What are the licensing terms?

-The preview/trial version of PL/SQL Cop is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+The preview/trial version of db\* CODECOP is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 You may obtain a copy of the License at https://creativecommons.org/licenses/by-nc-nd/3.0/.

 ![CC-BY_NC-ND](images/CC-BY-NC-ND.png)